 We’ve been discussing points of view for a few weeks now.
-The last two posts focused on first person and third person limited POV.
-The second sub-category of third person POV we are going to focus on is third person multiple.
+The last two posts focused on first person and third person limited point of view.
+The second sub-category we are going to focus on is third person multiple point of view (POV).

 Here’s the recap: the narrator is not a character in the story, the story follows more than one character but the narrator sticks with only one viewpoint at a time, and the pronouns “he”, “she”, “they”, and “it” are used to tell the story.